 The dissertation project undertaken by students over the summer is carried out individually, supervised by a member of academic staff.
 It may involve working with an external organisation.
 Students are also encouraged to work with academic staff to create projects of interest to them.

 All projects are vetted to ensure suitability for the MSc.
 Provided academic criteria are met, there is considerable flexibility in the choice of cyber security topics for the project.
 Though many projects may follow naturally from the taught material, projects may also investigate suitably challenging topics outside that material.

 The outputs from this module are a project dissertation together with a conference paper length summary of the work.

 Projects are worth 5/9 of the total mark for the MSc.

-Watch our new video on Cyber SecurityProfessor John Clark, Course Leader for the MSc in Cyber Security, explains why those who take this course will be in demand in the workplace.
+Watch our video on Cyber SecurityProfessor John Clark, former Course Leader for the MSc in Cyber Security, explains why those who take this course will be in demand in the workplace.